I did a three part interview series recently with HRM Online introducing emerging approaches to learning. You can probably guess what they are:

 Let me start by making a fundamental point about behavior at work.
 People’s attitudes are caused by how they perform, and they determine their performance.
 In short, they are both a cause and a consequence of behavior.

-For many in training and HR (and most managers) attitude trumps all and is the defining factor for improved performance.
+For some in training and HR (and most managers) engagement is becoming the defining factor for improved performance.
 Fix the attitude (the person) and you fix the performance.
-Lawler’s research (among many others) has repeatedly found a reverse relationship; that performance actually determines attitude.
+Lawler’s research (among many others) has repeatedly found a reverse relationship; that performance actually determines attitude and engagement.
 If we truly belief this, it should shape our interventions.
 In the article he also lists what we know and have known for a long time about the relationship between work attitudes and performance.

 1. People who perform well tend to be rewarded better and feel better about themselves and their jobs.
 As a result of the impact of performance on attitudes, there often is a relationship, although a weak one, between satisfaction and performance.